Feature

 On this page

-As day breaks, a Puffin flies far out to sea, 20 miles from her nesting burrow.
+As day breaks, our Puffin flies far out to sea, 20 miles from her nesting burrow.
 It’s the middle of the breeding season, and she has a chick to feed.
 She dives and comes up with her bill full of sandeels.
 Satisfied with her haul, she takes off with a splash and starts her long commute back to the colony.

 A bustling seabird city